endixk/ezaai/README.md

-# EzAAI: A Pipeline for High Throughput Calculation of Prokaryotic Average Amino Acid Identity
 ## Introduction
 EzAAI is a suite of workflows for improved AAI calculation performance along with the novel module that provides hierarchical clustering analysis and dendrogram representation.